sous-chefs/windows_dhcp/README.md

 #### Properties

-* `name`: name attribute.
-Name of the scope entry.
+* `scope_name`: Optional name property used if you want to give a friendly name to the resource block.
+This is the name of the scope entry.
 * `computername`: Name of the DHCP server.
 * `description`: Description field entry.
 * `endrange`: Ending IP of the scope.
 Regex: IPv4 or IPv6